 Pencil-in alone time.

 Depending on where you reside, you may have a strict shelter-in-place directive.
 If so, finding some solitude might be problematic.
 But, alone time can relieve stress, give us time to reflect, build our mental strength, engage in self-talk, and boost our productivity.

 Throughout the day, schedule in some “me” time.
 Maybe you could wake up before your housemates and enjoy the silence — or when the kids go to sleep.
 During the weekend, go for an afternoon bike or car ride.
 Or a bath or tinker around in your basement or garden by yourself.

 I can’t stress this enough.
 You do not have to schedule every minute of your day.
 In fact, once you block out your priorities, go ahead, and leave some blank spaces.

 For instance, your morning could be spent getting your kids set up for school and then diving into your most important task.
 You then have lunch with your fam before taking a video call from 1 p.m. to 1:30 p.m.
 After that?
 Noting.

 Sure.
 There’s a balancing act here.
 But, you can use those free blocks of time however you desire — whether that’s playing outside with your children or reading a book.
 Better yet, spend it getting reacquainted with hobbies or activities when you’re bored.

 And, if something pops-up, you don’t have to shuffle your schedule around.

 Do you feel like you’re too crunched for time to squeeze in a little self-care?
 Well, don’t take this personally, but that’s not exactly true.

-Let’s say that you have 10-minutes before a conference call or when your kids are doing their homework.
-Spend that time journaling, meditating using an app like Headspace or Calm, or just stare out the window while sipping on your coffee or tea.
+Let’s say that you have 10 minutes before a conference call or when your kids are doing their homework.
+Spend that time journaling, meditating using an app like Headspace or Calm, or just taking a moment to stare out the window while sipping on your coffee or tea.